cse442equipsavy/equipsavy/README.md

 -	Able to approve or deny students requests for equipment.
 -	Able to track which student has which piece of equipment.
 -	Can add/remove  TA’s from a class

+##Teaching Assitant(TA) features:
+-	Choose a class to look over.
+-	Able to submit new pieces of equipment individually or in groups using .csv or .xlsx *To upload an equipment list the format must be a spreadsheet with the first column the item name, the second column the amount of the item, and the third column the amount of time the item can be checked out.
+	*For example, for 1 laptop that can be checked out for 3 days, the row with that information would be "Laptop,1,3" where the commas represent the separation of columns.
+-	Able to approve or deny students requests for equipment.
+-	Able to track which student has which piece of equipment.

 ##Department features:
 -	Can add/remove instructors from a course